 Corporations can not file Chapter 13, it is only for individuals.
 However, for self-employed individuals (even those with a corporation), chapter 13 can be a worthwhile option to consider.
 It can best be summarized as a court supervised repayment plan for the benefit of creditors.
 A chapter 13 debtor must devote all “disposable income” to his or her chapter 13 plan typically over 60 months.
 If 60 months of disposable income is not sufficient to repay creditors in full, the remaining balance due to creditors can be discharged upon completion of the plan.

 McFarlin LLP will take the time to understand your business and the challenges you may be facing.
 We explain all aspects and implications of business bankruptcy in language you can comprehend.
 Although our clients often ask us to make recommendations as to timing and type of bankruptcy, the ultimate decision is always yours to make.
 Business Bankruptcy is an often overlooked way for a business and its owners to survive challenging economic times and protect themselves from aggressive demanding creditors.

 Call McFarlin LLP Today

 At McFarlin LLP we understand what you’re facing.
-We’re not here to impress you with our bankruptcy knowledge or wow you with legal jargon, our goal is simple: to help.
-Our experienced business bankruptcy lawyers can offer up to date legal advice and personalized attention.
+We’re not here to impress you with our financial knowledge or wow you with legal jargon, our goal is simple: to help.
+Our experienced lawyers can offer up to date legal advice and personalized attention.
 We will create a winning strategy for a positive outcome at a reasonable cost.
 Call us today for a free confidential and straightforward conversation with one of our knowledgeable business bankruptcy attorneys at (888) 728 0044, or email us.

 - Business Bankruptcy